I got hold of an old Sinclair ZX81 in apparently good and working condition!

 Ever since that time I wanted to see Z80 booting up!

-Here comes into play a logic analyzer: with 16 channels and probes that could easily hook to large DIP pins of a Z80 in its socket, I selected data bus (D0-D7), read enable, reset pins and as many address lines as I have probes left.
+Here comes into play a logic analyzer: with 16 channels and probes that could be easily hooked to large DIP pins of a Z80 in its socket, I selected data bus (D0-D7), read enable, reset pins, and as many address lines as I have probes left.

-Since this is so exciting (well, not quite for everyone), let's dissect what's going on in more details.
+Since this is so exciting (well, not quite for everyone), let's dissect what's going on in more detail.

 The start of ROM contains these bytes: D3, FD, 01, FF, ...

 If you disassemble them into human-readable language, they represent these instructions:

 Let's see what Z80 is doing - the next image shows what's on its pins when it powers up; the red arrow points to a decoded data bus.
 It is fetching instructions from the start of ROM as expected (hello?):

 The software decoder built into the analyzer application shows these bytes: D3, FD, 01, FF, ...